Documentation

 window.addEventListener("xinfer:cart:action", async (e) => {

-const { action, item, source } = e.detail ?? {};
+const { action, item, items, source } = e.detail ?? {};

 if (source !== "widget") return;